 The leading ladies are not just around for coloration — see Red Line 7000 for that.
 The marvelous Lola Albright never got the breaks she deserved, leaving us to be content with her limited showcase parts in pictures like Champion and The Tender Trap.
 Her under-used brilliance is best seen in Lord Love a Duck and a picture that ought to be picked up by Criterion, A Cold Wind in August.
 Ms. Albright conveys intelligence and depth in the somewhat thankless role of Gig Young’s main squeeze.

 The key may have been director Phil Karlson, who clearly took the Kid Galahad assignment seriously.
 Karlson lit up the ‘fifties with a string of excellent crime/noir pictures, the best of which are classics — Kansas City Confidential, 99 River Street, The Phenix City Story, The Brothers Rico.
-The sharp direction keeps the show’s elements in balance — the innocent Presley and the cynical Gig Young, the intelligent women, positive-minded locals and swell-guy Charles Bronson.
-With his crime experience, the crooks can also be taken seriously.
-Previously one of the slimy executives from The Apartment (“Go to it, Buddy Boy!”), David Lewis is an effective mob menace, and his underling Marvin (Richard Devon of War of the Satellites) is as good as mob thugs get.
+His sharp direction keeps the show’s elements in balance — the innocent Presley and the cynical Gig Young, the intelligent women, positive-minded locals and swell-guy Charles Bronson.
+With Karlson’s crime experience the crooks can also be taken seriously.
+Previously one of the slimy executives from The Apartment (“Go to it, Buddy Boy!”), David Lewis is an effective mob menace.
+His underling Marvin (Richard Devon of War of the Satellites) is as good as mob thugs get.

 I like Stuart Galbraith’s earlier review of Kid Galahad but take exception when he calls Phil Karlson a hack.
 True, the director’s brand of crime realism didn’t lead to acclaim and awards, and his later movies are those of an artist taking whatever work he can get.
-Karlson is at the top of the list of ‘fifties noir directors.
+But Karlson tops the list of ‘fifties noir directors.

 The large supporting cast creates a believable small-town atmosphere.
 Guys usually known as villains get a fair break as nice guys: Ned Glass, Robert Emhardt, Ed Asner (in one of his first films), Bert Remsen.
 Walter and Rose even pay a visit to the local Irish priest (Liam Redmond), to post the Banns for a wedding.
-If you believe as I do that the average 1960s Elvis picture is an entertainment desert, you might find Kid Galahad to be a pleasant surprise – it’s unassuming, honest and sincere.
+If you believe as I do that the average 1960s Elvis picture is an entertainment desert, you might discover that Kid Galahad is a pleasant surprise – it’s unassuming, honest and sincere.
 Those qualities are like gold these days, wherever they can be found.

 Twilight Time’s third Elvis Presley Blu-ray is an excellent encoding of the attractively filmed Kid Galahad.
 Colors are great throughout.
 Phil Karlson uses rear-projection only for driving scenes, and the open spaces of Idyllwild are very relaxing.